 - Take time to enjoy your food and allow yourself enough time to make the right (healthy) choices.

-- Take time out to move around and give your body the moderate exercise it needs from walking instead of taking the elevator, to actually finagling into your day a fitness routine.
+- Take time out to move around and give your body the moderate exercise it needs from walking instead of taking the elevator, even better accommodate a fitness routine into your day.

 - Get enough (but not too much) sleeps.